aakash-mishra/zendesk-ticket-viewer/README.md

 * **Usage Guide**
     1. To run the CLI application, first build the gradle project.
 You can read more about gradle builds [here](https://spring.io/guides/gs/gradle/).
 A convenient way to build projects is using gradle wrapper (gradlew).
 From within the project directory, open up a terminal and issue the command `./gradlew build`.
 This will create necessary artefacts and place it in `build\libs` directory.
 To keep things simple, I have not implemented auto-versioning of builds for now and all exported jars will be called `zendesk-ticket-viewer-0.0.1-SNAPSHOT.jar`.
 You can customize this in `build.gradle`.
-    2. Once the project is built, you can run the application using `java -jar` command: `java -Djasypt.encryptor.password={your_secret_key} -jar build/libs/zendesk-ticket-viewer-0.0.1-SNAPSHOT.jar`
+    2. Once the project is built, you can run it using `java -jar` command: `java -Djasypt.encryptor.password={your_secret_key} -jar build/libs/zendesk-ticket-viewer-0.0.1-SNAPSHOT.jar`
     The `-Djasypt.encryptor.password` is a runtime argument that we are providing for jasypt to decrypt encrypted properties at runtime.
 Replace `{your_secret_key}` with your own secret key that you used while encrypting credentials in step 1 of the Installation Guide
     3. The project is now ready to use from the command line.